Find your perfect home.

 Otherwise, you will be liable for the second home surcharge.
 However, you can claim back stamp duty on a second home if you sell your share of the property within three years.

-If you inherit a property and then go on to buy another home, you will need to pay a higher rate.
+If you inherit a property and then go on to buy another home, you will need to pay a higher rate of stamp duty.
 However, if you inherit a share in a property of 50% or less and buy another property within three years, you won’t need to pay the extra stamp duty tax.

 If your name is on the deeds of the property, then you will pay the second home surcharge.
 If, however, you are helping your child to buy, either by giving them the deposit as a gift, acting as a guarantor for their loan or putting savings into a family offset mortgage, you won’t be liable for the charge – as long as the home will be in your child’s name and they don’t already own property.